Empowering Embodied Visual Tracking with Visual Foundation Models and Offline RL: Introduction

 \section{Introduction}

-Embodied agents, such as robots or virtual avatars, need to visually track their interested agents or objects in their surroundings while performing social tasks.
-For example, a robot may need to follow a human’s path to prepare for help.
-Embodied visual tracking (EVT) has a vast array of applications, including drones~\cite{ci2023proactive}, mobile robots~\cite{wang2018accurate}, and autonomous driving~\cite{jin2022conquering}.
-However, embodied visual tracking (EVT) faces several challenges in applications: 1)\textbf{Training Efficiency}: Training an end-to-end tracker using Reinforcement Learning (RL) is a common approach~\cite{luo2018end, zhong2018advat}, but it is computationally intensive and time-consuming.
-The agent requires extensive interaction with the environment to optimize its model, often taking more than 12 hours.
-2)\textbf{Large Domain Gap}: The agents are required to track unseen targets with different visual appearances and motion patterns in diverse environments.
-Thus, it faces a large domain gap in visual appearance and world dynamics.
-3)\textbf{Spatial and Temporal Reasoning}: When tracking in complex environments, the agent must reason about the dynamics of the scene spatially and temporally to handle obstacles, occlusions, and distractors.
-4)\textbf{Real-Time Constraints}: As the target object is moving, the tracker must respond to the new state in real time with limited computational resources.
-This imposes challenges on using large models.
+Embodied agents, such as robots or virtual avatars, need to track their interested objects (target) in their surroundings with visual observation while performing social tasks.
+For example, a robot may need to follow a user’s path to prepare for help.
+Embodied visual tracking (EVT) has a wide range of applications, including drones~\cite{ci2023proactive}, mobile robots~\cite{wang2018accurate}, and unmanned vehicles~\cite{jin2022conquering, jin2023demrl}.
+However, EVT faces several challenges in applications: 1)\textbf{Training Efficiency}: Training the tracking policy by Reinforcement Learning (RL) is a common approach~\cite{luo2018end, zhong2018advat}, but it is computationally intensive and time-consuming.
+The agent requires extensive trial-and-error interactions with the environment for learning, often taking more than 12 hours.
+2)\textbf{Cross-Domain Generalization}: Agents are required to track unseen targets with different visual appearances and motion patterns in diverse environments.
+Thus, it faces a large domain gap between the training and testing environments.
+3)\textbf{Spatial and Temporal Reasoning}: When tracking in complex environments, the agent must infer the dynamics of the scene spatially and temporally to handle obstacles, occlusions, and distractors.
+4)\textbf{Real-Time Interaction}: As the target moves, the embodied agent must react quickly with limited computational resources.
+This imposes challenges in balancing efficiency and accuracy at inference time.